 Allocate more disk space for MySQL if you have some unused.
 See the Check disk space limit article to learn how to check if you have free disk space.

 - For the Starter plan, all environments, and Pro plan Integration environments, you can allocate the disk space if you have some unused.
 For details, see the Allocate more space for MySQL.

 - For Pro plan Staging and Production environments, contact support to allocate more disk space if you have some unused.

-If you have reached your space limit and still experience low space issues, consider buying more disk space, contact your Customer Success Manager (CSM) for details.
+If you have reached your space limit and still experience low space issues, consider buying more disk space, contact your Adobe Account Team for details.